Travel Has No Downside

 Are they going to throw me off the plane?

-I don’t like to fly.
+Fine with me; I don’t like to fly.

 When we took off my knuckles were white.
 It’s a little silly on my part, I know, but looking at a plane I wonder, how do they get this thing off the ground?

-I know about “lift” and “thrust” but how do they really get this huge pile of metal off the ground?
+I know about lift and thrust but how do they really get this huge pile of metal off the ground?

-I appeared to be a novice traveller, and I suppose for some things I was.
+I appeared to be a novice traveler, and I suppose for some things I was.
 We compared itineraries and final stops.
 But you can’t make friends because they won’t stay very long; everyone is moving on.

 I Am A Logistical Genius!

 When I arranged this trip, I was so happy that the main flight was direct; no stops on the way.
 Fifteen hours, and ten minutes without a break.
 Wow, this was new to me!
-I was saving time by not having to touch down anywhere.
-I thought I was so smart.

-While circling over Johannesburg, South Africa, everyone was desperate for “real” air and solid ground.
 I was ready to break a window but I thought we should land first.

-I always envisioned that I would “deplane” and look fresh, relaxed, and happy.
+I always envisioned that I would deplane and look fresh, relaxed, and happy.
 Upbeat!

-I wanted to descend the mobile staircase looking like Sandra Bullock in Miss Congeniality…..Just in case my friends were watching from behind those massive windows inside the terminal.
+I wanted to descend the mobile staircase looking like Sandra Bullock in Miss Congeniality… Just in case my friends were watching from behind those massive windows inside the terminal.

 The bathrooms were so busy I barely had time to splash my face or brush my teeth; the water was down to a trickle.

-I was dishevelled, wrinkled, and limp.
 I needed a shower and real food.

 Eggs Benedict came to mind; I was delusional.